Skip Navigation

 Table of Contents

-Heroku recommends testing major PostgreSQL version upgrades for your Heroku Postgres add-ons before completing the upgrade in your production database.
+Heroku recommends testing major Postgres version upgrades for your Heroku Postgres add-ons before completing the upgrade in your production database.

 Testing version upgrades helps identify any possible upgrade errors or incompatibility issues that could impact your database or application.
 Testing helps reduce the downtime for your application when you’re upgrading the production database.